crange/crange/README.md

 |-j JOBS, --jobs=JOBS     | Specifies the number of jobs to run simultaneously        |
 |-v, --verbose            | Enable verbose mode                                       |

+Note: crtags will at least create 2 jobs if the -j option is skipped.

 *crange*

 | Option                          | Description                                       |